Sledmine/tweakbox/README.md

 Different files for fixing/tweaking/restoring Halo Custom Edtion functionality mainly based in Lua scripts for Chimera.

-# Hosted scripts
-- **FP Animation Permutation**:
-  Reimplements first person animation permutation by using the OpenSauce animation label format.

 # Building
-Some of the scripts on this repository are modular projects that need to be bundled with other lua modules to work, you can bundle them with [Mercury](https://github.com/Sledmine/Mercury) using the following commands:
+Some scripts on this repository are modular projects that need to be bundled with other lua modules to work, you can bundle them with [Mercury](https://github.com/Sledmine/Mercury) using the following commands: